batsuev/google-closure-fabric/README.md

             plovr=False
         )

-Running fab bootstrap in project folder will install all libraries to 'libs-google' folder. plovr installation is disabled.
+Running `fab bootstrap` in project folder will install all libraries to `libs-google` folder. plovr installation is disabled in this example.

 That will be installed:
 * Google Closure Stylesheets (http://code.google.com/p/closure-stylesheets/)
 * Google Closure Templates (https://developers.google.com/closure/templates/)